Skip to content

 Implement a HL7 Server Listener

-This guide explains how to implement a HL7 server listener using the WSO2 Healthcare solution.
+This guide explains how to implement a HL7 server listener using the WSO2 Open Healthcare.
 The HL7 server listener listens for HL7 messages on a specified port and processes the messages.
 The HL7 server listener is a key component in the healthcare integration process, as it allows you to receive HL7 messages from external systems and process them according to your requirements.

 The following example demonstrates how to implement a HL7 server listener using Ballerina.
 The example defines a HL7 server listener that listens for HL7 messages on a specified port and processes the messages.